Career Goals Interview Questions

 - Remember that careers are not linear.
 If candidates’ professional objectives seem irrelevant to their education or experience, don’t reject them.
 Instead, ask questions to know more about their goals.
 Employees with mixed education and work experience are usually great employees: they are risk-takers, adaptive and curious.

 - Don’t disqualify a candidate just because they want to pursue studies.
-Instead, ask them follow up questions to find out why they are interested in a particular area of studies.
+Instead, ask them to follow questions to find out why they are interested in a particular area of study.

 - Discuss career goals during interviews and use them as a base for building employee learning and development programs.

-- They provide unrealistic or vague career goals: While is common for fresher candidates to have an unclear idea of what they want to do in future, it might be a red flag for more experience professionals.
-Also, if their plans are not realistic that is a sign they might not have clear knowledge of their industry or their skills.
+- They provide unrealistic or vague career goals: While it is common for fresher candidates to have an unclear idea of what they want to do in future, it might be a red flag for more experienced professionals.
+Also, if their plans are not realistic that is a sign they might not have a clear knowledge of their industry or their skills.